• The Future of Social Work

 luis.ramirez@nyu.edu | 212-998-4783

-Luis Ramirez is a PhD student at NYU Silver School of Social Work.
+Luis Ramirez is a PhD candidate at NYU Silver School of Social Work.
 He joined Dr. Munson's Staying Healthy Feeling Good project in 2015 as a research assistant.
 His areas of interest include LGBTQ issues, sex work, and the mental health consequences of stigma and oppression.

 ahr324@nyu.edu

-Aaron Rodwin is a PhD student at NYU Silver School of Social Work.
+Aaron Rodwin is a PhD candidate at NYU Silver School of Social Work.
 Aaron’s research interests focus on mental health services and interventions, serious mental health conditions, risk and resilience, positive youth development, and social determinants of health.
 Aaron has a particular interest in the use of innovative intervention strategies that harness music, creative arts, and technology in a therapeutic capacity as a culturally responsive vehicle to foster engagement, empowerment, and well-being in clinical practice.

 mb8384@nyu.edu